bruab/bruab.github.io/_posts/2023-12-31-i-just-sell-books.md

 [briandavidhall.com/books](/books)

 And if you _have_ bought a book or two—thanks so very much.
 I won't be asking you to part with any more money anytime soon.
 But if there's anything I can do for you, feel free to [ask](/contact).
-If I can help you out in a way that also gets more people to buy my books, I'll do it—simple as that.